krishnakishored/py-hinweis/py_notes.md

       > A set comprehension is similar to a list comprehension, but returns a set and not a list.
 Syntactically, we use curly brackets instead of square brackets to create a set.

 1. What are itertools?
-* itertools is best viewed as a collection of building blocks that can be combined to form specialized “data pipelines”
+* itertools is best viewed as a collection of building blocks that can be combined to form specialized "data pipelines".
+Loosely speaking, this means that the functions in itertools "operate" on iterators to produce more complex iterators.
 * There are two main reasons why such an “iterator algebra” is useful: improved memory efficiency (via lazy evaluation) and faster execuction time.